-Allocation: This project is allocated 42% to growth in the study period, as it is required to provide capacity to meet projected water demands.
+Purpose: An expansion of Eagle Mountain WTP to be increased further to 140 MGD because of capacity to meet projected water demands.
 Allocation was determined using the projected growth in coincidental demand (2027-2031) in the Northside Pressure Plane less the Northside II projected coincidental demand met by N2-1, divided by the capacity added from the Eagle Mountain WTP Expansion (30 MGD).